The-Dunadan/music-interpreter/README.md

 - Fourth character is a delimitor, '-'
 - Then comes the duration of the note.
 E.g: 4 for a quarter note, 8 for an eight, etc.

-Notes played simultaneously (call them chords) are delimited by '|' (pipe symbol).
-THe next chord is played after the shortest of the notes is finished playing.
+Notes played simultaneously (call them chords) are delimited by '/' (forward slash).
+The next chord is played after the shortest of the notes is finished playing.